jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 Now we have all information about the inlined methods with line numbers where they are called.

 # Auto-activation DebugNonSafepoint
-We saw that there is JVM flag to enable debug information without safepoint, but there is also 2 cases where `DebugNonSafepoint` is automatically activated:
+We saw that there is a JVM flag to enable debug information without safepoint, but there are also 2 cases where `DebugNonSafepoint` is automatically activated:
  - [JVMTI](https://github.com/openjdk/jdk/blob/a113e166e91b9b3d3f74a284888a5135b48dad44/src/hotspot/share/code/debugInfoRec.cpp#L107-L113)
  - [PrintAssembly](https://github.com/openjdk/jdk/blob/a113e166e91b9b3d3f74a284888a5135b48dad44/src/hotspot/share/runtime/arguments.cpp#L4157-L4160) or [CompileCommand](https://github.com/openjdk/jdk/blob/a113e166e91b9b3d3f74a284888a5135b48dad44/src/hotspot/share/compiler/compilerDirectives.cpp#L109-L112)

 ## JVMTI
-If a JVMTI agent register a callback `CompiledMethodLoad`, the flag will be activated.
+If a JVMTI agent registers a callback `CompiledMethodLoad`, the flag will be activated.
 Async-Profiler is doing it [here](https://github.com/jvm-profiling-tools/async-profiler/blob/master/src/profiler.h#L222-L228).
 Honest Profiler is doing the same [here](https://github.com/jvm-profiling-tools/honest-profiler/blob/8a3a2ef206968476b89ac0b9184f0bbd0c6bd2e3/src/main/cpp/agent.cpp#L31-L36).

 If you start a JVM with the JVMTI agent on the command line (`-agentpath:profiler.so`, the flag will be activated from the start, and all compiled methods will generate debug information outside of safepoints.
 However, if you attach the agent on the running instance, flag will be enabled only when attached.
 Then, only new compiled methods will benefit from the flag, and already compiled methods will still have only debug information for safepoints.

 ## PrintAssembly/CompileCommand
-If you want to print the assembly of a method it will also activate the flag for having more useful information of the assembly for matching with bytecode/line numbers.
+If you want to print the assembly code of a method, it will also activate the flag for having more useful information of the assembly for matching with bytecode/line numbers.

 ## JFR
-JFR is not activating by deafult `DebugNonSafepoint`.
+JFR is not activating by default `DebugNonSafepoint`.
 You have to enable it manually.
 This was recommended at some point by [JFR doc](https://docs.oracle.com/javacomponents/jmc-5-5/jfr-runtime-guide/about.htm#JFRRT112).

 # Performance impact